 - Keep skin moisturized so that it doesn’t crack.

 - Keep your fingers out of your mouth—no nail or cuticle biting.

-- Wear flip flops, shower shoes, or other water footwear in locker rooms, public showers, or pool areas where warm moist conditions, like are found all around Tampa and Miami, create the ideal conditions for the virus that leads to plantar warts.
+- Wear flip flops, shower shoes, or other water footwear in locker rooms, public showers, or pool areas where warm moist conditions, like are found all around Miami, create the ideal conditions for the virus that leads to plantar warts.